Reference architecture: Up to 40 RPS or 2,000 users

 Tier: Free, Premium, Ultimate Offering: Self-managed

-This page describes the GitLab reference architecture designed for the load of up to 2,000 users with notable headroom (non-HA).
+This page describes the GitLab reference architecture designed to target a peak load of 40 requests per second (RPS), the typical peak load of up to 2,000 users, both manual and automated, based on real data.

 For a full list of reference architectures, see Available reference architectures.